 - Physical security: Are keys, cash, inventory, important documents, and other valuables properly stored and secured?
 Who can see POS and other screen displays meant only for staff eyes?

 - Hardware and software: Is everything working as intended?
-Are tools connected, powered on, updated, and in working order?
+Make sure to connect, power on and update tools.

 - Staff: Are staff educated on return policies and other LP strategies?
 Are they properly transacting each sale?